120 Ways To Make Money

 Data entry is another job option that isn’t overly lucrative, but if you want an easy way to make some money easily in a non-stressful way then it could be something you consider.
 However, data entry appeals to lots of people so the jobs can be competitive.
 Axion Data Services, DionData Solutions, and DataPlus+ are three of employers that regularly hire data entry clerks.

 Transcription is similar to data entry, but instead of converting data from one source to another, you’ll be converting audio files into text.
 It’s therefore essential to be able to type quickly and accurately.
-Some websites that hire transcriptionists are Scribie, Transcribe Me, Rev, Go Transcript, and Speechpad.
-Expect not to make much money at the start, but you’ll increase your earning power when you learn to type faster.
+Some websites that hire transcriptionists are Scribie, Transcribe Me and Rev. Expect not to make much money at the start, but you’ll increase your earning power when you learn to type faster.

 6. Virtual / Personal Assistant